Kathy Ainsworth: Radicalism

 Ainsworth and her companion, Thomas Tarrants, were both members of the White Knights of the Ku Klux Klan, one of the most militant white terrorist organizations during the Civil Rights era.
 Ainsworth, herself, was also a member of two additional KKK groups: the Original Knights of the Ku Klux Klan and the United Klans of America – as well as a Klan front called Americans for the Preservation of the White Race.

 According to police sources and numerous acquaintances of the two, older fanatics had influenced Kathy and Thomas with propaganda and hate material that came from organizations in Arizona, California, New Jersey and other states.

 Unbeknownst to her husband, Ainsworth began training in firearms and explosives in 1967.
 He was aware of his wife's Klan connections, but not of her deep involvement.

 Congregation Beth Israel bombing

-On May 28, 1968, Ainsworth, along with Tarrants, had participated in the bombing of the Congregation Beth Israel in 1968.
+On May 28, 1968, Ainsworth, along with Tarrants, participated in the bombing of the Congregation Beth Israel in 1968.